Veorra/cs465-fullstack/README.md

 Architecture

     1) Compare and contrast the types of frontend development you used in your full stack project, including Express HTML, JavaScript, and the single-page application (SPA).

+Express HTML and Javascript and single page application were used in my full stack project.
+The frontend of the website used both html and JavaScript.
+The JavaScript was used for routes, controllers, and models.

-    Why did the backend use a NoSQL MongoDB database?
+    2) Why did the backend use a NoSQL MongoDB database?
+The backend used NoSQL MongoDB in order to store information like login credentials, and trip data.
+As for the use of NoSQL it was because NoSQL doesnt use schemas therefore making it easier for users to store and modify data.

 Functionality